Romans 14

 It is good not to eat meat or to drink wine, or to do anything by which your brother stumbles.

-Paul was not anti-meat and he was not preaching a law of vegetarianism.
-His personal view was that all foods were acceptable and those who refused to eat meat, perhaps because of its association with idol temples, had weak faith (Rom.
+Paul is not preaching abstinence and vegetarianism.
+His personal view was that all foods were acceptable and those who refused to eat meat for religious reasons had weak faith (Rom.
 14:2).
-But love for others trumps all personal convictions on matters of eating, drinking, and special days.
+However, love for others trumps all personal convictions on matters of eating, drinking, and special days.

 Romans 14:23